tencurse/ao3-11ty-starter/src/guide.md

 - **Restart NPM:** Press `Ctrl` + `C` in the terminal to stop the live update, then enter `npm start` to start it up again.
 - **Regenerate the static files:** Delete the `public` folder.
 Make any change in any file (or simply `Ctrl` + `S`) to re-generate the files.

-Need more help?
+Need help?
 Feel free to send me an [email](mailto:10kph@proton.me) with your question and include a link to your Github (or other remote) repository in the e-mail.
 Please also read [this](http://www.catb.org/esr/faqs/smart-questions.html#before) before sending an e-mail.

 Got feedback on how to improve this project?
 Found a bug?
 Open an issue on the [repository](https://github.com/tencurse/ao3-11ty-starter/issues).